Find a Doctor

 Smaller clots can reduce the blood flow to the lungs and might cause:

 The most common symptoms of an acute pulmonary embolism include:

 A blood clot may dissolve on its own, but this usually takes a few weeks.

-Treatment for a PE typically includes blood thinners (such as Heparin or Coumadin) to prevent more blood clots from forming and causing further damage into the heart or the lungs.
+Acute pulmonary embolism treatment includes blood thinners, such as heparin or warfarin, to prevent more blood clots from forming and causing further damage to the heart or the lungs.

 Therapy with blood thinners might be for a few months or some might need treatment for the rest of their lives.

 To schedule an appointment at the UPMC Comprehensive Pulmonary Hypertension Program, contact us at: